pretix/pretix-docs/docs/guides/widget.md

 ## Content Security Policy

-When using a Content Security Policy (CSP) on your website, you may need to make some adjustments.
+If you are using a Content Security Policy (CSP) on your website, you may need to make some adjustments.
 If your pretix shop is running under a custom domain, you need to add the following rules:

  - `script-src`: `'unsafe-eval' https://pretix.eu` (adjust to your domain for self-hosted pretix)
  - `style-src`: `https://pretix.eu` (adjust to your domain for self-hosted pretix **and** for custom domain on pretix Hosted)
  - `connect-src`: `https://pretix.eu` (adjust to your domain for self-hosted pretix **and** for custom domain on pretix Hosted)
  - `frame-src`: `https://pretix.eu` (adjust to your domain for self-hosted pretix **and** for custom domain on pretix Hosted)
- - `img-src`: `https://pretix.eu` (adjust to your domain for self-hosted pretix **and** for custom domain on pretix Hosted) and for pretix Hosted additionally add `https://cdn.pretix.space`
+ - `img-src`: `https://pretix.eu` (adjust to your domain for self-hosted pretix **and** for custom domain on pretix Hosted).
+    For pretix Hosted, also add `https://cdn.pretix.space`.

-## External payment providers and Cross-Origin-Opener-Policy
+## External payment providers and Cross Origin Opener Policy

-If you use a payment provider that opens a new window during checkout (such as PayPal), be aware that setting `Cross-Origin-Opener-Policy: same-origin` results in an empty popup-window being opened in the foreground.
+If you use a payment provider that opens a new window during checkout (such as PayPal), then setting `Cross-Origin-Opener-Policy: same-origin` results in an empty popup window being opened in the foreground.
 This is due to JavaScript not having access to the opened window.
-To mitigate this, you either need to always open the widget's checkout in a new tab (see `Always open a new tab`{.interpreted-text role="ref"}) or set `Cross-Origin-Opener-Policy: same-origin-allow-popups`.
+To mitigate this, you either need to [always open the widget's checkout in a new tab](widget.md#always-open-a-new-tab) or set `Cross-Origin-Opener-Policy: same-origin-allow-popups`.

-## Working with Cross-Origin-Embedder-Policy
+## Working with Cross Origin Embedder Policy

-The pretix Widget is unfortunately not compatible with `Cross-Origin-Embedder-Policy: require-corp`.
+The pretix Widget is not compatible with `Cross-Origin-Embedder-Policy: require-corp`.
-If you include the `crossorigin` attributes on the `<script>` and `<link>` tag as shown above, the widget can show a calendar or product list, but will not be able to open the checkout process in an iframe.
+If you include the `crossorigin` attributes on the `<script>` and `<link>` tag, then the widget can display a calendar or product list.
+But it will not be able to open the checkout process in an iframe.
-If you also set `Cross-Origin-Opener-Policy: same-origin`, the widget can auto-detect that it is running in an isolated enviroment and will instead open the checkout process in a new tab.
+If you also set `Cross-Origin-Opener-Policy: same-origin`, then the widget can auto-detect that it is running in an isolated environment and will instead open the checkout process in a new tab.